-Virtual volunteering also has many benefits beyond the COVID19 lockdown- If you normally don't have time to go and volunteer locally?
-Looking for something worthwhile to do while staying at home?
-Looking to build transferable skills such as data analysis, helping others, or taking part in research then virtual volunteering is definitely one for you!
+Virtual volunteering also has many benefits beyond the COVID19 lockdown- If you normally don't have time to go and volunteer locally or are looking for something worthwhile to do whilst also building transferable skills such as data analysis, helping others, or taking part in research then virtual volunteering is definitely one for you!

-Now you can volunteer from anywhere, and give as much or as little time as you want!
-Read below to find out how to Virtual Volunteer, whilst still making a difference around the world.
+You can give as much or as little time as you want!
+Read below to find out how to Virtually Volunteer, whilst still making a difference around the world.
 Please check that you are happy with any terms and conditions if you are asked to sign up in order to take part in any of the Virtual Volunteering below.

 NHS Volunteer Responders has been set up to support the NHS during the COVID-19 outbreak.
 To do this the NHS needs an 'army' of volunteers who can support the 1.5m people in England who are at most risk from the virus to stay well.
 Their doctors, nurses and other professionals will be able to refer people in to NHS Volunteer Responders and be confident that they have been matched with a reliable, named volunteer.